abhishekmanjunatha/snowflake-quiz/README.md

 ## 📝 Data Management

-The quiz content is stored in `resource/SnowPro Core (COF-C02) Practice & Scenarios.md`.
+The quiz content is stored in `resources/snowpro-questions.md`.
 To update questions or add new domains:
 1. Edit the Markdown file.
 2. Run `npm run parse-data` to update `src/data/quiz-data.json`.